stoman/HashCode2018/README.md

 # Hash Code 2018

-This is the submission of team TUMbleweed for the Online Qualification Round of Google Hash Code 2018.
-It will only be published after the contest has concluded.
+Those are the practice submissions of team TUMbleweed for Google Hash Code 2018.

 You can find more information about the contest at https://hashcode.withgoogle.com/.